Ted talks lessons

 That means: we'll watch a couple of talks and analyse those

-> Page 12 of the Tedtalk booklet
+> For the first one: page 12 of the Tedtalk booklet

 What's the what again?